juanfung/buyouts/README.md

 - Properties were acquired over the period 2009-2014
      - Many properties acquired under condition there will be no future reconstruction (hence reducing future hazard exposure)
+     - [TODO] Check restrictions on how long homeowner can stay *if they reject buyout*

 ## Research questions ##

 - What do people do and where do they go?
+- What is value of home in 2016, conditional on rejecting buyout?
+- What is value of home in 2016, conditional on accepting buyout (and staying in Cedar Rapids)?